-As part of the project, young people aged 16-24 undertake three work placements at Whipps Cross Hospital in east London working in a range of clinical and non-clinical departments as porters, receptionists and assistants.
+As part of the project, young people aged 17-24 undertake three work placements at the hospitals working in a range of clinical and non-clinical departments as porters, receptionists and assistants.

 Throughout the year-long programme, interns received intensive, personalised support from exceptional mentors who ensure they feel secure and comfortable every step of the way.
 Support might include helping interns travel independently to work, giving them the confidence to speak to new people or identifying ways to work through a list of tasks.
 This support enables our interns to excel in their placements and become highly-valued team members making a meaningful contribution to their department.

 With an employment success rate of over 70%, Project SEARCH has a proven track record of helping young people with SEND secure fulfilling and meaningful jobs.
-Graduates of the programme go on to gain full-time, paid employment which they have secured through competitive application processes.
+Many graduates of the programme go on to gain full-time, paid employment which they have secured through competitive application processes.

 - Administrative: sorting patient notes and making and taking phone calls